-Begin your fat loss program by setting realistic goals.
-One of these goals should be to reach a reduced body fat percentage that is not only realistic, but can be achieved within your time constraints.
+Begin your program to lean up by setting realistic goals.
+One of these goals should be to reach a reduced body fat percentage that is not only realistic but can also be achieved within your time constraints.

-DO NOT skip meals.
+- DO NOT skip meals.
 Maintain proper macronutrient (CHO, PRO, fat) ratio.

-Monitor your body composition.
+- Monitor your body composition.

-Keep your fat intake to no more than 20-25% of your total caloric intake.
+- Keep your fat intake to no more than 20-25% of your total caloric intake.

-Start reading nutrition labels.
+- Start reading nutrition labels.

-Eat according to the next 3 hours of your day – If you’re going to be inactive (sitting in class), eat fewer calories.
+- Eat according to the next 3 hours of your day – if you’re going to be inactive (sitting in class), eat fewer calories.

-Eliminate junk food.
+- Eliminate junk food.
 Avoid foods that are high in sodium.

-Increase your intake of foods that are high in fiber.
+- Increase your intake of foods that are high in fiber.